 Excentric Hair Salon in Cape Town

-What Excentric’s precise methodology does mean, though, is that clients can trust that they’ll get the kind of cut or colour that they want and that the look will last long after they’ve walked out of the parlour.
+Excentric’s precise methodology relies on clients trusting that they’ll get the kind of cut or colour that they want and that the look will last long after they’ve walked out of the hair salon.

-The Bill: Prices are pretty standard.
-A lady’s cut and dry costs between R380 and R420, a men’s cut goes for R240, colouring is priced at anywhere from R440 to R2000 depending on the request, highlighting is between R460 and R1200 and treatments ring in at between R230 and R1300.
-As for on the nail bar side, a luxury manicure is from R225 to R260 (whereas an express mani is between R140 and R 200), and a luxury pedicure is from R245 to R365.
+The Bill: Prices are pretty reasonable.
+A ladies cut costs between R400 and R450, while the price for a gent's cut and style ranges between R270 and R300.
+Colouring is priced from R450 depending on the length and request, highlighting is between R600 and R1200 and treatments ring in at between R230 and R1800.
+On the nail bar side, a luxury manicure is priced from R245 to R280, while an express mani is between R140 and R200.
+A luxury pedicure is between R265 and R365.

 Check out our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!